fionahevans/inkfinitypress/content/home/about.md

 subtitle = ""
 +++

 Inkfinity Press is a boutique publishing house located in Perth, Western Australia.
+We acknowledge and pay respects to the traditional custodians of this country, the <i>Whadjuk</i> people of the <i>Noongar</i> nation.

 We specialise in publishing local authors.